rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 {{\sigma}_t}^2 = {{\sigma}_1}^2 + {{\sigma}_2}^2
 \f]

-then by using the numbers above with \f${\sigma}_t=1.1\f$ the width of the PPS delay distribution and \f${\sigma}_1=0.5\f$ the width of the test interrupt distribution, the flicker noise SD, \f${\sigma}_2\f$, is calculated to be about 1 microsecond which shows the random noise to be dominated by system clock oscillator flicker noise.
+then by using the numbers above with \f${\sigma}_t=1.05\f$ the width of the PPS delay distribution and \f${\sigma}_1=0.48\f$ the width of the test interrupt distribution, the flicker noise SD, \f${\sigma}_2\f$, is calculated to be about 0.9 microsecond which shows the random noise to be dominated by system clock oscillator flicker noise.

 ### Raspberry Pi 3 {#raspberry-pi-3}

-Raspberry Pi 2 and Raspberry Pi 3 qualitatively exhibit the same kinds of noise.
 Typical Raspberry Pi 3 PPS delay noise (jitter) is shown in Figure 2a.

 ![Raspberry Pi 3 Jitter Distribution](pps-jitter-distrib-RPi3.png)

 Figure 2a is data that was captured from an RPi 3 test unit over 24 hours to the file `/var/local/pps-jitter-distrib` by setting `jitter-distrib=enable` in `/etc/pps-client.conf` and is typical data that is easily generated on any RPi 3.

-The random component of the jitter is estimated to have about 0.6 usecs SD in Figure 2a.
+The random component of the jitter is estimated to have about 0.67 usecs SD in Figure 2a.
 The sporadic system interrupt delays in the log plot did not extend beyond 12 usecs in this 24 hours test period.
 There were 486 of these out of 86,400 accounting for only about one half of one percent of the total samples.

-The random component at zero in Figure 2a was expected to a combination of randomness in the response time of the system to the PPS interrupt and flicker noise in the clock oscillator.
+The random component at zero in Figure 2a was expected to be a combination of randomness in the response time of the system to the PPS interrupt and flicker noise in the clock oscillator.
 This hypothesis was tested by comparing the jitter distribution in Figure 2a to the test interrupt delay distribution collected over the same 24 hour period.

 ![Test Interrupt and PPS Interrupt Delay Comparison](interrupt-delay-comparison-RPi3.png)

 The Test Interrupt Delay distribution was captured in the file `/var/local/pps-intrpt-distrib` by setting `interrupt-distrib=enable` in `/etc/pps-client.conf`.

 As Figure 2b shows, there was almost no perceptable jitter in the region below 5 usecs.
-But jitter in the test interrupt would also be representative of system response jitter in the PPS interrupt.
-That indicates that the random noise at zero in Figure 1a is virtually all a result of flicker noise in the clock oscillator.
+This lack of jitter in the test interrupt is also representative of system response jitter in the PPS interrupt.
+That indicates that the random noise at zero in Figure 2a is a result only of flicker noise in the clock oscillator.
+For Raspberry Pi 3, sysDelay is nearly deterministic except for sporadic system latency and a small hour-to-hour drift seen in recorded `sysDelay` values.

+In this specific test data set, `sysDelay` took on only two values  over the test period and most of the samples were contributed while `sysDelay` was at the lowest value of 5 microseconds.
+In test cases where the lowest `sysDelay` value is not also the most frequent, it might appear that there is also internal random jitter in the interrupt response which is probably not the case.

 ### Jitter Spikes {#jitter-spikes}